Jmcgee01125/QuickSuite/README.md

 LICENSING
 :: ------------------------------------- ::

-QuickSuit files are released under the MIT License as described in the LICENSE.md file.
+QuickSuite files are released under the MIT License as described in the LICENSE.md file.

 FFmpeg, however, is licensed under the GNU LGPL 2.1 license.